 Find Peace of Mind in a Templestay

 Templestay is a cultural program by South Korean Buddhist temples where people can experience the life of a Buddhist monk.
-During your stay, you will learn about the different aspects of Buddhist monks’ life, Korean culture, and engage in activities like meditation and tea ceremonies.
+During your stay, you will learn about the different aspects of Buddhist monks’ life and Korean culture and engage in activities like meditation and tea ceremonies.

 Some of the best Templestay programs in South Korea: